 Lead Screenings (Medicaid and CHIP)

 Lead exposure, especially among young children, continues to be a significant part of the national discussion regarding health issues.
 According to the Centers for Disease Control (CDC), even low levels of lead in blood have been shown to affect a child’s IQ, their ability to pay attention, and academic achievement.
-As recently as 2012, children with a blood lead level of 10 micrograms per deciliter of blood (μg/dL) or greater were considered to be a concern.
-However, the CDC’s current guidelines now reference a blood level of only 5 micrograms per deciliter to identify children with elevated blood levels1.
+In October 2012, children with a blood lead level of 10 micrograms per deciliter of blood (μg/dL) or greater were considered to be a concern.
+However, the CDC’s current guidelines now reference a blood level of only 3.5 micrograms per deciliter to identify children with elevated blood levels.

 Lead testing is especially vital in Philadelphia County, which is designated as a “high blood lead area.”
 For patients in Philadelphia County with an abnormal blood lead level, refer them for an Environmental Lead Investigation (ELI) by completing and faxing a form to the City of Philadelphia.

 Blood Lead Level Update